Maybe SomedayEdit Post

 Contributed by on Sep 29, 2015

-Sixty-three readers love this post.
+Sixty-five readers love this post.

 I was asked a few months back to create some cocktails with unusual ingredients using particular spirits.
 Exotic fruits and vegetables and whatever else I could come up with.
 I also didn’t have much time but I have realized that some of my best cocktails have been created when I’ve been pressed for time!
 Luckily I live in New York City where you can find just about anything you’re looking for!
 So my adventure began!

 I started out with Domaine De Canton.
 I love, love, love ginger!!!
 I use it often in my cocktails.
 What is so great about Domaine De Canton is that it gives a sweet, fresh ginger component without being overpowering.
 The soft, subtle spice of baby ginger with eaux de vie and cognac was just perfect.

 The next spirit I used is Stranahan’s.
 A small batch whiskey distilled in Colorado.
 Stranahan’s is a straight whiskey that is aged in new charred oak barrels like bourbon and made with water from springs in Colorado.
 Whether you’re a rye fan or a bourbon fan you have to try this stuff!
 I was also lucky enough to meet Rob Deitrich their head distiller and he is a really cool guy!